RecordedFuture-ProfessionalServices/psengine/docs/modules/classic_alerts.md

 #### 1: Search the latest new alerts and save them as markdown

-In order to search for newer alerts you can use the `search` method, with a `-1d` trigger time lookback.
-To further filter them out you can use the value `New` for the `status`.
+To search for new alerts you can use the `search` method, with a `-1d` trigger time lookback.
+To get only new alerts from the platform, use the value `New` for the `status` parameter.

-To build the markdown for alerts we need all the fields, so you can use the `ALL_CA_FIELDS` list to get them all.
-In the `markdown` method we can specify some options to customize the output.
+To build markdown for alerts we need all available fields, so you can use `ALL_CA_FIELDS` to get them all.
+In call to `markdown` we can specify some options to customize the output.

 ```python
 --8<-- "docs/examples/classic_alerts/example_1.py"